-This is an offering of our common stock primarily by the selling shareholder, one of our principal shareholders.
-We agreed to register the shares being offered by the selling shareholder pursuant to a registration rights agreement.
-We entered into the registration rights agreement in connection with a series of purchases by the selling shareholder of our debt securities, which provided us with debt capital.
-Certain of these debt securities were issued together with warrants that allowed the selling shareholder to purchase shares of our common stock at a nominal consideration.
-We have agreed with the selling shareholder to register its shares of our common stock offered by this prospectus through an underwritten offering.
-For more information, see "--Registration Rights Agreement."
+This is an offering of our common stock primarily by the selling shareholders, consisting of Levine Leichtman Capital Partners II, L.P., one of our principal shareholders, and Stanwich Financial Services Corp.
+We agreed to register the shares being offered by the selling shareholders pursuant to certain registration rights agreements we entered into with each of them.
+We have agreed with the selling shareholders to register their shares of our common stock offered by this prospectus through an underwritten offering.
+For more information, see "-Registration Rights Agreements."